mikewr88/PokeCupid/README.md

 PokeCupid is a web application inspired by OkCupid that will be build using Ruby on Rails and React.js.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

-- [ ] New account creation, login, and guest/demo login
+- [x] New account creation, login, and guest/demo login
-- [ ] Smooth, bug-free navigation
+- [x] Smooth, bug-free navigation
-- [ ] Adequate seed data to demonstrate the site's features
+- [x] Adequate seed data to demonstrate the site's features
-- [ ] The necessary features for the site: making a profile, liking other people, viewing details of other profiles, notification of likes and visitors in the nav bar
+- [x] The necessary features for the site: making a profile, liking other people, viewing details of other profiles, notification of likes and visitors in the nav bar
-- [ ] Hosting on Heroku
+- [x] Hosting on Heroku
-- [ ] CSS styling that is visually appealing and emulates that of OkCupid
+- [x] CSS styling that is visually appealing and emulates that of OkCupid

 ## Product Goals and Priorities

 PokeCupid will allow users to do the following:

-- [ ] Create an account (MVP)
+- [x] Create an account (MVP)
-- [ ] Log in / Log out, including as a Guest/Demo User (MVP)
+- [x] Log in / Log out, including as a Guest/Demo User (MVP)
-- [ ] Create a detailed profile and answer questions for 'Better Matching' (MVP)
+- [x] Create a detailed profile (MVP)
-- [ ] Browse photos and usernames for all users, utilizing infinite scroll (MVP)
+- [x] Browse photos and usernames for all users (MVP)
-- [ ] Create and remove a Pokemon from your profile (MVP)
+- [x] Search for other users (MVP)
-- [ ] Search for other users (MVP)
+- [x] Like, view, and communicate with other users (the latter being non-MVP)
-- [ ] Like, view, and communicate with other users (the latter being non-MVP)
+- [x] See who has viewed your profile (MVP)
-- [ ] See who has viewed your profile (MVP)
+- [x] Ability to Filter Users by certain criteria (MVP)
-- [ ] Ability to Filter Users by certain criteria (MVP)
+- [x] Adequate styling (MVP)
 - [ ] Quickmatch that recommends a user based on profile data (non-MVP)

 ## Design Docs